 The Role of Media Coverage in Resistance Success

-International news agencies such as Reuters, BBC, and The Guardian have also played a key role in bringing global attention to the Serbian protests, putting additional pressure on the government to respond with transparency rather than repression.
-The spread of protest footage across platforms like Twitter, Instagram, and Telegram has mobilized local support and drawn reactions from foreign policymakers, human rights organizations, and advocacy groups.
-When external actors begin condemning government crackdowns, it raises the stakes for Serbian authorities, making it harder for them to dismiss the movement as a fringe uprising.
-The ability of resistance movements to control their narrative, counter disinformation, and maintain visibility in the media landscape can determine their success, underscoring why governments often seek to suppress independent reporting.
+International outlets such as Reuters, BBC, and The Guardian have also played a key role.
+By bringing global attention to the Serbian protests, they place added pressure on the government to respond with transparency rather than repression.
+Protest footage spreading across Twitter, Instagram, and Telegram has mobilized local support while also drawing reactions from foreign policymakers, human rights groups, and advocacy organizations.

 Media Strategies Used by Protesters: